kaspervandenberg/merlin/README.md

 # Merlin
-Text based single player RPG/interactive storytelling game in which the player plays the role of Merlin the wizard from the King Arthur legends
+Text based single player RPG/interactive storytelling game in which the player plays the role of Merlin the wizard from the King Arthur legends.

 ## Status
 Currently the game is under development (in its initial stages) and not ready for playing.

 ## License
-Copyright © Kasper van den Berg, 2016
+Copyright © 2016, Kasper van den Berg

 [MIT License](LICENSE.md)

 # Requirements